-A signed resolution is not required at the time of proposal submission, but applicants are advised that no financial invoices will be processed for reimbursement until the appropriate documentation has been received by the BSCC.
+Successful city applicants will be required to submit a Resolution from their Governing Boards before the grant award can be finalized and funds awarded.
+A signed resolution is not required at the time of proposal submission, but applicants are advised that no financial invoices will be processed for reimbursement until the Governing Board Resolution has been received by the BSCC.
 A sample Governing Board Resolution can be found in Attachment F.